Skip to ContentSkip to Navigation

 2A.
 Submit your application in Studielink

-Please register in Studielink for the Master’s programme (including the master track if available).
+Please register in Studielink for the Master’s programme (including the track if available).
 Please make sure you meet the payment obligations before the starting date (single payment or in instalments).

-To file an application for admission to the Master's degree programme, you need to upload the following documents in the application process which is described below.
+To file an application for admission to the Master's programme, you need to upload the following documents in the application process which is described below.

 Please note; the documents should be subitted as PDF-files and in English.
 Other formats and languages will not be taken into consideration!